A Beginner's Guide to Building a Credit Card Application Strategy A Beginner's Guide to Building a Credit Card Application Strategy

 What to avoid

-There is a big difference between someone who opens a few cards per year and optimizes their spending to maximize rewards and someone who opens dozens of new cards to earn signup bonuses without using the cards again afterward.
+A “churner” is someone who opens dozens of new cards each year to earn signup bonuses without using the cards again afterward.
 Numerous applications in a short amount of time can hurt your credit.
-It's also a big red flag to banks.
+It's also a big red flag to banks, and they've set rules to curb this type of activity.

 Common sense will go a long way.
 If you stop to think about the value of your relationship from the bank's perspective, it's pretty hard to get yourself in trouble without realizing it.
 The “bad apples” usually know who they are.